The Shoebox Scanner

 The Canon RS40 and the Epson FF-680W photo scanners are great for quickly scanning photographs and sharing them with family, friends, or followers on social media.
 Set to full auto and a low resolution (200dpi or below) both scanners will rapidly scan large batches of printed snapshots.
 They are also a brilliant way of archiving family photography collections.
 If you are not in a rush and want to spend time systematically scanning photographs at a higher resolution, both scanners are an excellent option.

 Find out more about the Canon RS40 and the Epson FF-680W on The Scanner Shop website.
 A good way to view the technical attributes of both scanners is to use our ‘Comparison’ function – simply tick the ‘Compare’ button on each product listing, then choose the ‘View Your Compared Items’ section in the bottom right-hand corner of the web page.
-This will present the attributes for Canon RS40 and the Epson FF-680W, side by side, in a clear and concise table.
+This will present the attributes for the Canon RS40 and the Epson FF-680W, side by side, in a clear and concise table.

 It is worth noting that fragile photographs should be scanned using a flatbed scanner.
 Flatbed units are a better option when scanning delicate documents, as there is no chance of a paper jam damaging the printed photo.